-My favourite type of associated marketing blogs, are those where it’s just friends recommending people they respect.
+My favourite type of associated blogs, are those where it’s just friends recommending people they respect.
 The best example of this is Seth Godin’s blog.
 As a regular reader, you notice that Seth mentions some well known blogs in his posts, and those same bloggers write about Seth to their readers too.
 For instance, two of the marketing blogs I have just mentioned write about Seth and link to his work — and Seth has promoted them to his readers.
 He has also worked with them on projects, which they cross promote.
-It’s just like-minded people, who respect one another, with similar mindsets and business objectives.
+It’s just like-minded people, with similar mindsets and goals.
 It’s also hugely effective.

 Maybe the biggest drawback to the associated blogging model, is that your reputation can take a serious hit, if one of the bloggers you’re associated with does something stupid.
 This is why it pays to be extremely selective who you associate with, if you take this route.